seanpursani/marvel-api/README.md

 ## Known Bugs

 * Deserializing the Json data sent via a URI into a Java Object has proven difficult.
-Webclient may not be the best option since the official Marvel Api returns a nested Json which Jackson cannot deserialize.
+Webclient may not be the best option since the official Marvel Api returns a nested Json which Jackson fails to deserialize because the data I require is nested.
 Gson may be the better choice to access the desired key/value pairs.